lcsavb/autocusto/README.md

 # AutoCusto

-## Backdrop
+## Background

-The Unified Health System (Sistema Único de Saúde) is the public and universal Brazilian health insurance created by the 1988 constitution.
-It provides direct medical care for over 100 million people of the Brazilian population.
+The Unified Health System, known as "Sistema Único de Saúde" (SUS), is a public, universal Brazilian health insurance initiative established by the 1988 constitution.
+It offers direct medical care to over 100 million people within the Brazilian population.

-One of its programs is the "High Cost Pharmacies," which provide specialized medications to a multitude of chronic diseases.
-Even patients with private health insurance utilize this service, as many of the substances provided aren't covered by their private counterparts.
+Among its programs is the "High Cost Pharmacies," a service providing specialized medications for a wide range of chronic diseases.
+This service is utilized even by patients with private health insurance, as many of the substances provided are not covered by private policies.

-As of this writing (October 2023), the Brazilian minimum wage is R$ 1,320 (~250 euros).
-Commonly used medications for Diabetes or Dyslipidemia (both of which have a high prevalence rate amongst the population), for example, can be over 15% of a person's monthly income, making the payment for the treatment otherwise impossible.
+As of October 2023, the Brazilian minimum wage is R$ 1,320 (~250 euros).
+Thus, commonly used medications for prevalent conditions like Diabetes or Dyslipidemia can consume over 15% of a person's monthly income, rendering the treatment unaffordable without this assistance.

 ## Bureaucracy

-There is a nationwide directive, which regulates the dispensing of the prescription.
+A nationwide directive regulates prescription dispensing, requiring:

-- For every medication, the following is required:
+- For each medication:
-    - Laudo de medicamento especializado da farmácia de alto custo (LME) + six prescriptions.
+    - "Laudo de medicamento especializado da farmácia de alto custo" (LME - Specialized Medication Report from High-Cost Pharmacy) plus six prescriptions.
-    - If it is a new prescription, the consent form is also needed.
+    - A consent form for new prescriptions.

-- Conditional documents depending on the diagnosis:
+- Additional documents, depending on the diagnosis, may include:
-    - Scales (Mini-mental and CDR for Alzheimer's, Pain score for Chronic Pain, and so on...)
+    - Scales (such as Mini-mental and CDR for Alzheimer's, Pain score for Chronic Pain, etc.)
-    - Medical Report
+    - A Medical Report
-    - A battery of serologic or radiologic tests.
+    - A series of serologic or radiologic tests.

-## Problems
+## Challenges

-- Some processes require more than 15 sheets of paper to be filled manually.
+- Some processes necessitate over 15 manually filled paper sheets.
-- Doctors in the public health system usually care for more than 4 patients an hour, and it's rare for the room to have a printer.
+- Public system doctors often treat more than four patients per hour, frequently without access to a printer in the room.
-- Even small mistakes, like forgetting an ICD number (G40 instead of G40.0), commonly lead to the refusal of the liberation of the medication, necessitating the patient to make a new appointment and all the forms have to be filled out all over again from scratch.
+- Minor errors, like misrecording an ICD number (e.g., G40 instead of G40.0), often result in medication release refusal.
+Consequently, patients must schedule a new appointment, and all forms must be completed anew.

 ## The Project

-AutoCusto, a pun in Portuguese between "Alto" (High) and "Auto" (Automatic), was born to solve this issue.
-With the aim of diminishing silly mistakes, rework, and hassles for the patient.
-The main concern of a doctor should be caring for patients, not being drowned in needless bureaucracy.
-I've personally used this software for the past 3 years with over 400 unique patients.
-Currently, it is fine-tuned to Neurologic Diseases, as that is my specialty.
+AutoCusto, a Portuguese pun combining "Alto" (High) and "Auto" (Automatic), was conceived to address these issues.
+It aims to minimize mistakes, rework, and patient inconvenience.
+A doctor's primary focus should be patient care, not navigating through unnecessary bureaucracy.
+I have personally utilized this software for the past three years with over 400 unique patients, with a current specialization in Neurologic Diseases.